dkchcl/DevOps/Notes/Docker/Dockers.md

 Docker gained its popularity due to its impact on the software development and deployment.
 The following are the some of the main reasons for docker becoming popular:

-**Portability:** Docker facilitates the developers in packaging their applications with all dependencies into a single lightweight containers.
+**1. Portability:** Docker facilitates the developers in packaging their applications with all dependencies into a single lightweight containers.
 It facilities in ensuring the consistent performance across the different computing environments.

-**Reproducibility:** Through encapsulating the applications with their dependencies within a container it ensures in software setups remaining consistent across the development, testing and production environments.
+**2. Reproducibility:** Through encapsulating the applications with their dependencies within a container it ensures in software setups remaining consistent across the development, testing and production environments.

-**Efficiency:** Docker through its container based architecture it optimizes the resource utilization.
+**3. Efficiency:** Docker through its container based architecture it optimizes the resource utilization.
 It allows the developers to run the multiple isolated applications on a single host system.

-**Scalability:** Docker’s scalability features facilitated the developers in making easier of their applications handling at time of workloads increment.
+**4. Scalability:** Docker’s scalability features facilitated the developers in making easier of their applications handling at time of workloads increment.

-#### Container:
+### Container:

 **what is Container?**